 With such a change in tempo, activities inside of the greenhouse are ramping up (no pun intended – because as you know from our post last year, “ramps” are wild).
 We’ve been busy planning our new systems and seed selections and we can’t wait to hit the ground sowing!

 This winter we made the decision to update our greenhouse systems and implement a new computer system that will allow us to better monitor our plants and allow for more organic methods of pest control.
+As people could find out more with our frequently asked questions, we made more solutions.
 Shade cloths, air circulators, and a new weather station.

 This year we are exploring some new systems in the garden as well.
 Rob, our gardener, has found some interesting information about Hugelkultur raised beds that we are going to try this year.
 Our goal is to offer you the freshest, chemical free, heirloom variety fruits and vegetables and finding new ways, which are sometimes the “old ways” prove to be the best way!